laskal05/redux-study/.github/PULL_REQUEST_TEMPLATE.md

 ## New Pull Request
-This pull request is due to doing something.
+This pull request is due to do something.

 ### Tasks
  - [ ] Task